Non-real zeros of derivatives: Preliminary lemmas

 \begin{lem}[\cite{Hay3}] Let $S(r)$ be an unbounded positive function on $[1, + \infty )$ which is non-decreasing and continuous from the right.
 Let $A > 1, B > 1$ and $G = \{ r \geq 1 : S(Ar) \geq B S(r) \}$.
 Then the upper logarithmic density of $G$ satisfies

 \end{lem}

 The next lemma proves Theorem \ref{thm11}(i).

 \begin{lem} Let $U$ be as in the hypotheses of Theorem \ref{thm11}(i).
 Then $U$ has a representation (\ref{ww1}) in which $S$ is a real meromorphic function with finitely many poles in the plane and $\psi(H) \subseteq H$. \end{lem} \textit{Proof.} This is the standard Levin-Ostrovskii construction \cite{BEL,LeO}.
-By assumption, all but finitely many poles of $U$ are real and simple, and all but finitely many of these may be labelled $x_k$, in such a way that $x_k < x_{k+1}$ and there is a zero $y_k$ of $U$ with $x_k < y_k < x_{k+1}$.
-If $|k|$ is large, say $|k| \geq k_0$, then $x_k$ and $x_{k+1}$ have the same sign and the product
+By assumption, all but finitely many poles of $U$ are real and simple, and all but finitely many of these may be labelled $x_k$ in such a way that $x_k < x_{k+1}$ and there is a zero $y_k$ of $U$ with $x_k < y_k < x_{k+1}$ and $y_k/x_k > 0$.
+If $K$ denotes the set of these $k$, the product

 converges by the alternating series test, and maps $H$ into $ H$ because, for $z \in H$,

 This proves Lemma \ref{lemlevost}, with $\psi$ determined up to a rational factor. $\Box$ \begin{lem} Let $m \geq 2$ be an even integer and let